 verification of customer participation in the VR service that required transportation.

+Note: Staff must email RHW Data Maintenance to have the customer established as a provider when the amount is over $400.

 Note: Do not use a pseudo number to create a service record for nonrecurring transportation that is over $400.

 …